Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Wu, the complex is equivalent to the total number of similar wind tunnels in the US and Europe (11 in the US and 7 in Europe).
 Notably, the largest wind tunnels in the West, used to develop new models for Boeing and Airbus, are no more than 5 meters in size.
 In contrast, China has four wind tunnels of 8 meters or more.
 These tunnels help scientists and engineers test many challenges in aircraft development, from aerodynamic shapes and extreme operating conditions to de-icing, vibration reduction, noise and flight control systems.

 The C919 has only been in commercial service for a few months, and its long-term operating costs and reliability remain to be tested.
-In addition, the aircraft's engines currently depend on Western suppliers.
+In addition, the aircraft's engines currently rely on Western suppliers.
 However, the aircraft was designed from scratch using only a wind tunnel in China, representing a technological breakthrough.

-When the Chinese government restarted its civilian aircraft program in 2007, there was only one wind tunnel in the entire country, measuring 2.4 meters wide.
+When the Chinese government restarted its civilian aircraft program in 2007, it had only one wind tunnel in the entire country, measuring 2.4 meters wide.
 While the Chinese military has access to many tunnels, the characteristics of civilian aircraft are very different from those of fighter jets.
 Chinese wind tunnel builders have made breakthroughs in a series of technological challenges over the past two decades, establishing a large aircraft research and development system with full intellectual property rights.

 An Khang (According to Interesting Engineering )